-The FCC's NRO Order defines aging numbers as disconnected numbers that are not available for assignment to another customer for a specified period of time.
-Consistent with the Industry Numbering Committee (INC) Guidelines, the CPUC adopted the FCC upper-limits for aging numbers as 90 days for residential numbers and 365 days49 for business numbers.
+The FCC's first NRO Order defines aging numbers as disconnected numbers that are not available for assignment to another customer for a specified period of time.
+Consistent with the Industry Numbering Committee (INC) Guidelines, the CPUC adopted the FCC upper limits for aging numbers as 90 days for residential numbers and 365 days for 46 business numbers.

-In the 510 area code, there are approximately 179,000 numbers in the aging category, representing 5.1 % of the total unavailable numbers.
-While most companies track aging telephone numbers by business and residential categories, Pacific Bell, the largest single holder of numbers in the 510 area code, does not differentiate between business and residential customers when tracking aging numbers.
+In the 619 area code, there are approximately 206,000 numbers in the aging category, representing 6.95% of the total unavailable numbers.
+While most companies track aging telephone numbers by business and residential categories, Pacific Bell, the largest single holder of numbers in the 619 area code, does not differentiate between business and residential customers when tracking aging numbers.
 In the cases where only totals were supplied, the consultant chose to place those in the business category.
 Therefore, the vast majority of aging numbers is categorized in the business category and may give a false impression that most of the aging numbers are business numbers.

-Because Pacific Bell does not differentiate between residential and business in reporting aging numbers, it is uncertain whether the maximum 90-day aging period for residential numbers is governing their aging policy, and whether at the end of the 90-day period, Pacific Bell is reassigning these numbers to the available category.
+Because Pacific Bell does not differentiate between residential and business in reporting aging numbers, it is uncertain whether Pacific is adhering to the maximum 90-day aging period for residential numbers, and whether at the end of the 90-day period Pacific is reassigning these numbers to the "available" category.
 Pacific Bell may be allowing residential numbers to be in the aging category for nine months longer than is permissible under both FCC and CPUC rules.